open-forest-observatory/ofo-argo/benchmarking/metashape/benchmarking-results-interpretation.md

 - matchPhotos takes 56% of the time (51-60 across all 10 sample projects, except worse for smallest ones)

-Therefore, for matchPhotos it is marginally cheaper, but slower, to use CPU instead of GPU (since GPU costs 2x per minute), and potentially a good strategy when GPU nodes are scarce.
+Therefore, for matchPhotos it is marginally cheaper per project, but slower, to use CPU instead of GPU (since GPU costs 2x per minute), and potentially a good strategy when GPU nodes are scarce.
 Confirming this: I can fit 2-3 matchPhotos on a m3.xl.
 Can fit 3-4 matchPhotos on a g3.xl MIG.
 The g3 costs twice but runs a little less than double the speed, so still cheaper to use CPU for matching.